 above all, without having to answer to anyone, that we will be able to study,

-from any and all angles, the subjects dear to the enthusiasm of a polymath.
+from any and all angles, the subjects that fuel to the enthusiasm of a polymath.

 Thanks to this mindset, original ideas were able to flourish, thrive, and